onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Configure the example
-To configure the example you must do three things:
+To configure the example you must:

 - Select or create the table(s) to query against.
-- Set the query in the example source file
-- Set the impalad host in the example source file
+- Set the query and impalad host in the example source file

 These steps are described in more detail below.